Woolwich councillors have approved an overall 2 per cent tax increase for 2013, with 0.5 per cent of that set aside for future infrastructure needs.

 He said he had been told that this low infrastructure levy for 2013 is, in part, because it's been a "difficult year."

 "In 13 years I've been on council, it's always been a difficult year," said Bauman.
 "We are borrowing from our grandchildren to pay for our infrastructure."

 Mayor Todd Cowan acknowledged Bauman's concerns, but noted that the township is currently looking at "other options" to deal with the infrastructure deficit, including the potential casino for the township.

-The 0.5 per cent tax increase for infrastructure will generate approximately $35,000 in additional revenue for the township.
-The township is facing a $63 million infrastructure deficit, just considering its roads and bridges alone.
+The 0.5 per cent increase will set aside approximately $35,000 for the township's infrastructure needs.
+The township is facing a $63 million infrastructure deficit.

 Councillors voted in favour of the 2013 budget, with Bauman voting against the infrastructure levy.

 The 2 per cent tax increase will mean a $12.68 increase to an average residence, assessed at $269,000.